siliconwitchery/pi-remote-debugging/README.md

    ```

-You'll now have the option to connect over WiFi, Ethernet or USB-C.
+You’ll now have the option to connect over WiFi, Ethernet or USB-C.

 ## 5. Nicer shell ([oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh/))